MicrosoftDocs/learn/learn-pr/wwl-data-ai/responsible-ai-studio/includes/5-mitigate-harms.md

 ## 4: The *user experience* layer

-The user experience layer includes the software application through which users interact with the generative AI model as well as documentation or other user collateral that describes the use of the solution to its users and stakeholders.
+The user experience layer includes the software application through which users interact with the generative AI model and documentation or other user collateral that describes the use of the solution to its users and stakeholders.

 Designing the application user interface to constrain inputs to specific subjects or types, or applying input and output validation can mitigate the risk of potentially harmful responses.